RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 GUIDELINES FOR NRC RESEARCH ADVISERS

 As a Research Adviser to one or more National Research Council (NRC) Associates conducting research in your laboratory, you play a key role in assuring a successful outcome for both the Associate(s) and your agency (the sponsor).
-The primary function of the Research Adviser is to guide, counsel, and otherwise assist the Associate (Postdoctoral or Senior) so that his or her tenure is a highly productive and quality research experience that will enhance their career as a research scientist or engineer.
+The primary function of the Research Adviser is to guide, counsel, and otherwise assist the Associate (Postdoctoral or Senior) so that his or her tenure is a highly productive and quality research experience that will enhance his or her career as a research scientist or engineer.
 At the same time, the Associate's tenure in the laboratory should add value to the overall research efforts of your agency.
 The Research Adviser is the key to making sure that these objectives are met.
 The NRC and its governing body the National Academies have a keen interest in maintaining high standards for and the reputation of the Associateship Programs.
-The following sections, describing certain aspects of the program, should provide you some guidance in your role as a NRC Research Adviser.
+The following sections, describing certain aspects of the program, should provide you some guidance in your role as an NRC Research Adviser.
 A more complete discussion of the postdoctoral experience may be found in the publication cited below.*

 The primary path of communication regarding all program matters is between the Laboratory Program Representative (LPR) and the Program Administrator (PA) and Program Coordinator at the NRC.
 The LPR coordinates the submission or revision of Research Opportunities, nominations of new Advisers, and all day-to-day administrative details concerning the program at the laboratory.
 Any request to the Associateship Programs office for expenditure of program funds administered by the National Research Council must have the approval of the LPR and the Program Administrator.